 What It Is.

-The Inky Fingers Open Mic takes place on the fourth Tuesday of the month, from 8-11pm, at The Forest.
+The Inky Fingers Open Mic usually takes place on the first Tuesday of the month, from 8-11pm, at The Forest.
 It’s free to come and free for anyone to perform, regardless of style, experience, or identity.
 We want to hear from everybody.
 We want your poems, your rants, your ballads, your short stories, your diaries, your experimental texts, your heart, your mind, your body.
 We want the essay on your summer holidays you wrote when you were four, your adolescent haiku, and extracts from your eventually-to-be-completed epic fantasy quadrilogy.
 We want to hear your best new work as well.
 And we want people to care about the way words are performed.

 Frequently Asked Questions.